langkilde/courses/coursera/functional_programming_specialization/functional_programming_principles/README.md

 **Abstract types.** Types whose identity is not precisely known.
 Useful to know that ```type T <: Seq[U]``` indicates that T must be a subtype of Seq[U].

+**Base classes.** The direct and indirect superclasses of a class C are called base classes.